ekilawasim-coder/aienablementPOC/createfeature.md

 **Architecture & Conventions**

+### If LLD links were detected:

+- Ensure to follow the LLD especially for API specifications (request and response)
 - Follow existing team conventions and project architecture
 - Prioritize clarity, maintainability, and modularity
 - Only implement what is explicitly described in the ticket—do not add additional features